Who is my Academic Advisor?

 I am a Human Physiology major.
 Why don’t I have 3 sciences in my first semester?

 Due to limited seat capacity in Physics, as well as science and mathematics preparation, not all incoming Human Physiology majors will be prepared for, or have the opportunity to take Physics along with Biology and Chemistry in their first semester.

-I took a Foreign Language Placement Assessment, but do not have a language in my fall schedule.
+I took a Foreign Language Placement Assessment, but do not have a language in my first semester.
 Why?

 We do our best to accommodate students who ask for language their first semester, but some are in high demand, particularly Spanish, and other levels are only offered in spring semesters.
 If you asked for a language and took the placement we did our best to get you enrolled in a language course this fall.
-If you did not get language this fall, you will have the opportunity to add one in the spring, or later semesters.
+If you did not get language this semester, you will have the opportunity to add one in a later semester.

 I think I was placed too low in Mathematics, and want to move up.
 How can I do so?

-Students who took the ALEKS Placement Assessment this spring have the opportunity to retake this assessment up to two times to improve their scores, after spending time in the Prep and Learning Module.
-Go to the ALEKS website and log in with the credentials you created earlier this spring.
+Students who took the ALEKS Placement Assessment have the opportunity to retake this assessment up to two times to improve their scores, after spending time in the Prep and Learning Module.
+Go to the ALEKS website and log in with the credentials you created when taking the assessment.
 Once you have completed your second and/or third attempt, please contact our office (email@example.com) so we know to look for an updated score.

 Do I have to Audition for music ensembles and choir?

 Yes, most of our ensemble music groups, including University Choir, require an audition.
 The Music department will be communicating with students regarding audition times which are held either during Orientation, or within the first week of the term.
 For questions, please contact the Music Department at (509) 313-6733.